 “If you make people think they’re thinking, they’ll love you; But if you really make them think, they’ll hate you.” ~Don Marquis (1878-1937)

-I argued earlier in this article that people tend to label themselves only with such labels as they find appealing, or that they believe will be found appealing by those people whose opinions they value.
+I argued earlier in this article that people generally tend to label themselves only with such labels as they find appealing, or that they believe will be found appealing by those people whose opinions they value.
 I suppose there may be some value in railing against such people in hopes that they might just be embarrassed into adopting different paradigms.
-Regardless of how we get there, however, the real goal here is to reach the moment in which the individual is free to rethink his position freely in his own mind.
+Regardless of how we get there, however, the real goal here is to reach the moment in which the individual is inclined to rethink his position freely in his own mind.
 Consider these examples:

 - “You know, life is better when I spend my time trying to help others than when I’m just trying to find entertainment.”